Network Fault Monitoring vs. Network Performance Monitoring

 True Network Performance Monitoring tool will measure the actual performance of the complete network path by generating simulated traffic that mimics what users are doing and measuring exactly how long it takes to reach its destination.
+This is a Synthetic Monitoring technique.
 What you get from these systems is a real network assessment of what the performance of your network is from the end user’s point of view.
 This includes the performance of the devices you don't have access to, but are in the network path, such as the service provider equipment.

 Both Network Fault Monitoring and Network Performance Monitoring have advantages.

 For instance, Network Fault Monitoring is often easier to set up.
 This is particularly true with active systems that will typically feature some sort of auto-discovery mechanism.
 You only need to supply these systems with a range of IP addresses to scan and they will do the rest.